philrz/super/docs/language/expressions.md

 ## Comparisons

 Comparison operations (`<`, `<=`, `==`, `!=`, `>`, `>=`) follow customary syntax
-and semantics and result in a truth value of type `bool` or an error.
+and semantics and result in a truth value of type `bool` or an [error](data-types.md#first-class-errors).
-A comparison expression is any valid Zed expression compared to any other valid Zed expression using a comparison operator.
+A comparison expression is any valid expression compared to any other valid expression using a comparison operator.

 When the operands are coercible to like types, the result is the truth value of the comparison.
 Otherwise, the result is `false`.